-Use the following checklist to guide you through the process of getting started with SQL Secure.
+Use the following checklist to guide you through the process of getting started with IDERA SQL Secure.

-0 Follow these steps Register the SQL Server instances whose security models you want to assess and audit. • Configure snapshots to collect audit data from the registered instances.
+0 Follow these steps • Register the SQL Server instances whose security models you want to assess and audit. • Configure snapshots to collect audit data from the registered instances.
 0 Find security issues using the default All Servers policy.
-Create custom policies to assess compliance to specific security regulations.
+0 Create custom policies to assess compliance to specific security regulations.
 0 Save assessments for policies you want to use in your audit process.
 0 Compare assessments to identify changes over time.
 Perform forensic analysis of your security model using the Permission s Explorer.
 Discover vulnerabilities using the built-in reports.

-Idera Website P Products Purchase Support Community About Us Resources Legal ----------------- ---------- ---------- --------- ----------- ---------- ----------- -------
+IDERA Pro Website oducts F Purchase Support Community About Us Resources Legal ---------------------- ---------- ---------- --------- ----------- ---------- ----------- -------